StrongShiv8/strongshiv8.github.io/_posts/2023-06-11-TommyBoy1dot0.md

 `port 65534 OPEN FTP` →

-let's access it with nickburns username and password both. →
+let is access it with nickburns username and password both. →

 ![Untitled](/Vulnhub-Files/img/TommyBoy1dot0/Untitled%2018.png)